 Note: One should be a root user or sudo user to perform the above mentioned operations.

 Well it depends upon the situation.
-On production servers it is not advisable to clear caches at regular since this will force server to serve pages from disk instead of cache thus increasing server load and resources.
+On production servers it is not advisable to clear cache at regular since this will force server to serve pages from disk instead of cache till cache is not getting build up thus increasing server load and resources.